Boycey7/Text-Adventure-Game/README.md

 # Text-Adventure-Game
-OOP Text Adventure Game project in Javascript
+A Text Adventure Game project made using concepts of OOP like Inheritance, Composition, Association, Polymorphism in Javascript